 Multiple separate attempts to contact the Embassy or Consulate will slow communication.

 Information on immigrant visas and the immigrant visa application process are available at travel.state.gov

-To apply for an immigrant visa, a foreign citizen seeking to immigrate generally must be sponsored by a U.S. citizen or lawful permanent resident immediate relative(s), or prospective U.S. employer, and have an approved petition before applying for an immigrant visa.
+To apply for an immigrant visa, a foreign citizen seeking to immigrate generally must be sponsored by an immediate relative who is a U.S. citizen or lawful permanent resident, or by a prospective U.S. employer, and have an approved petition before applying for an immigrant visa.
 The sponsor begins the process by filing a petition on the foreign citizen’s behalf with U.S. Citizenship and Immigration Services (USCIS).
-You may wish to review our Directory of Visa Categories on usvisas.state.gov to learn about the different types of immigrant visas to the United States, including our Diversity Visa Program.
+You may wish to review our Directory of Visa Categories on usvisas.state.gov to learn about the different types of immigrant visas, including the Diversity Visa Program.
 Then, follow the steps on the Immigrant Visa Process, or on the Diversity Visa Process, on usvisas.state.gov to begin applying for an immigrant visa.

-Once USCIS has approved your petition and you have completed pre-processing with the National Visa Center (NVC), or if you have been selected in the Diversity Visa Lottery and completed processing with the Kentucky Consular Center (KCC), review the instructions given to you by the NVC or the KCC, along with the information presented on this website, for further guidance and instructions.
+Once USCIS has approved your petition and you have completed pre-processing with the National Visa Center (NVC), review the instructions provided by the NVC and the information available on this website for further guidance and instructions.
+If you have been selected in the Diversity Visa Lottery and completed pre–processing with the Kentucky Consular Center (KCC), you will be receiving instructions from the KCC to continue visa processing.

 The following information is specific to applicants in India on preparing for and scheduling your Immigrant Visa interview: